Akriti789-abc/Nucleosome-Positioning-Fluctuation/README.md

 # Nucleosome-Positioning-Fluctuation

 ## Project Overview
 This project investigates how nucleosome positioning fluctuates around circadian clock genes in *Arabidopsis thaliana*.
-Using MNase-seq data, we analyze the occupancy patterns of nucleosomes around key circadian genes such as LHY and TOC1, providing insights into chromatin dynamics and temporal gene regulation.
+Using MNase-seq data, we analyze the occupancy patterns of nucleosomes around key circadian genes such as LHY, providing insights into chromatin dynamics and temporal gene regulation.

 ## Data
-- Gene coordinates: LHY, TOC1, and other circadian clock genes in Arabidopsis thaliana.
+- Gene coordinates: LHY, and other circadian clock genes in Arabidopsis thaliana.
 - Nucleosome positioning data: MNase-seq processed datasets (read frequency, fragment coordinates).

 ## Analysis